mariano-tp/academic-impact/demos/dora-devops-dashboard-demo/README.md

-DORA x DevOps — Demo (GitHub Pages)
+**DORA x DevOps - Demo (GitHub Pages)**

-Qué es
-Un simulador 100% en el navegador que traduce prácticas DevOps en señales de cumplimiento DORA.
-Ajustá parámetros (multi‑región, backups inmutables, caos por trimestre, monitoreo, SBOM/firmas, CFR, MTTR, RTO/RPO, concentración de terceros) y mirá el score por pilar y global.

-Cómo desplegar
-1) Subí estos archivos a un repositorio (rama main).
+Overview
+A fully browser-based simulator that translates DevOps practices into indicators of DORA compliance.
+Adjust the parameters (multi-region configuration, immutable backups, quarterly chaos testing, monitoring coverage, SBOM and artefact signing, CFR, MTTR, RTO/RPO, and third-party concentration) and observe both pillar-specific and overall scores.

+Deployment
+1) Upload these files to a repository (main branch).
-2) Settings → Pages → Deploy from a branch → main / root.
+2) Go to *Settings → Pages → Deploy from a branch → main / root.*
-3) Abrí la URL de Pages.

-Uso
-1) Mové los deslizadores o cargá un preset.
-2) Revisá el radar y la barra de “Global”.
+3) Open the resulting GitHub Pages URL.

+Usage
+1) Move the sliders or load one of the preset configurations.
+2) Review the radar chart and the “Global” bar to interpret overall performance.
-3) Exportá un JSON con parámetros y scores.
+3) Export a JSON file containing the selected parameters and computed scores.

-Nota
-Modelo pedagógico.
-No reemplaza una evaluación formal pero ayuda a alinear prácticas con objetivos de resiliencia bajo DORA.

-Licencia
-MIT.
+Note
+This is a pedagogical model.
+It does not replace a formal compliance assessment but helps align operational practices with the resilience objectives defined under DORA.

+Licence
+MIT Licence.